-- To achieve Carbon Neutrality, airports reduce carbon emissions and compensate for the remaining carbon emissions through the purchase of certified carbon offset credits i.e. by investing in emissions reductions or removals elsewhere (in other sectors/organisations). - To achieve Net Zero Carbon, airports reduce carbon emissions as close to zero as possible and any residual emissions can only be addressed by carbon removals.
-This does not allow for offsetting through carbon reductions in other sectors/organisations.
+- To achieve Carbon Neutrality, airports reduce carbon emissions and compensate for the remaining carbon emissions through offset reduction or removals. - To achieve Net Zero Carbon, airports reduce carbon emissions from operations within their control as close to zero as possible and any residual emissions can only be addressed by carbon removals or storage.